christopher1986/docker-ci/README.md

 If you are unable to add **Server authentication token** during this process simply click the **Apply** and **Save** button.
 After that you should be able to able to add a new token to Jenkins using the **Add** button.
-Use the following information to add the SonarQube token to Jenkins:
+Use the following details to add the SonarQube token to Jenkins:

 | Field       | Value                                                |
 |-------------|------------------------------------------------------|